Cue-Centered Therapy (CCT)

 Master’s level with experience working with traumatized youth and families and training on the treatment intervention

-There are no pre-implementation materials to measure organizational or provider readiness for Cue-Centered Treatment (CCT).
+There are no pre-implementation materials to measure organizational or provider readiness for Cue-Centered Therapy (CCT).

 Formal Support for Implementation

-There is no formal support available for implementation of Cue-Centered Treatment (CCT).
+There is no formal support available for implementation of Cue-Centered Therapy (CCT).

-There are fidelity measures for Cue-Centered Treatment (CCT) as listed below:
+There are fidelity measures for Cue-Centered Therapy (CCT) as listed below:

 A fidelity checklist outlining the goals of each session is available upon request by contacting Dr. Hilit Kletter at email@example.com.